If you need to talk, I’m here to listen.

 My training and accreditation

-I am a Humanistic Psychotherapeutic Counsellor with a diploma from The Metanoia Institute in Ealing, and I’m currently completing my Masters in Humanistic Psychotherapy there, which I expect to achieve in Autumn 2027.
+I am a qualified Humanistic Psychotherapeutic Counsellor with a diploma from The Metanoia Institute in Ealing, and I’m currently completing my Masters in Humanistic Psychotherapy there, which I expect to achieve in Autumn 2027.

 Alongside my private practice, I have worked with clients at MCPS in Ealing, Islington Mind Outcome, and I currently see clients at elop — London’s largest LGBTQ+ counselling service.